RamadityaK/Ramas-Brain/content/index.md

 title: Home
 ---
 ![[DSCF8660.jpg]]
 Hi!
 My name is Ramaditya Kotha.
 I'm currently an undergrad studying Electrical Engineering at UCLA.
-This is my digital garden, a collection of my [[Projects/index|projects]], [[Notes/Index|notes]], and thoughts that I've decided to share on the internet!
+This is a collection of my [[Projects/index|projects]], [[Notes/Index|notes]], and thoughts.

-Some of my interests include embedded systems, machine learning, and control theory.
+Some of my interests include embedded systems, communications, and control theory.

 In my spare time, I enjoy photography, woodworking, and cycling!

-If you're interested in what I've been up to, check out some of my [[Projects/index|projects]]!
+If you're a Baja new member, please click here!

 If you're a recruiter or hiring, check out my [[Portfolio/Index|portfolio]].